 It has been fifteen years since I have gone to a TCG conference.
 I always liked them, but for this playwright of color, they were always lonely affairs.
-This used to be a conference mostly for artistic directors (missing in woefully obvious numbers this year) and staff from theaters.
+This used to be a conference mostly for artistic directors (missing in woefully obvious numbers this year) and staff from theatres.
 One could count the artists and people of color on one hand back then.

-While we might all agree that the art on display in regional theaters throughout the United States does not adequately reflect the world as it actually is, the extraordinary number of women, people of color, activists, and artists of many disciplines at this year’s conference was not only astounding for its size and representation, but also for what seemed to me a group not interested in asking when anymore, but how we are going to make the theater that reflects an honest representation of the country.
+While we might all agree that the art on display in regional theatres throughout the United States does not adequately reflect the world as it actually is, the extraordinary number of women, people of color, activists, and artists of many disciplines at this year’s conference was not only astounding for its size and representation, but also for what seemed to me a group not interested in asking when anymore, but how we are going to make the theatre that reflects an honest representation of the country.

-This conference was what many of us in el movimiento have been waiting for: that moment when the next generation of amazing young artists, scholars, producers, and administrators are not only ready to step it up, but have also been trained through mentorship programs, internships, and good old theater jobs.
+This conference was what many of us in el movimiento have been waiting for: that moment when the next generation of amazing young artists, scholars, producers, and administrators are not only ready to step it up, but have also been trained through mentorship programs, internships, and good old theatre jobs.